sveetch/djangotribune/README.rst

     * Requesting a backend with option ``limit`` to 5 and option ``last_id`` to 15 will return messages from ``id`` 38 to 42;

-    No matter what direction you specify in option, the results will stays identical.
+    No matter what direction you specify in option, the results will stay identical.

 Message post
 ************